-‘They’ve been through a lot’: Focus on military teen mental health could help with troop retention - NewsBreak
+‘They’ve been through a lot’: focus on military teen mental health could help with troop retention - NewsBreak

 Now data shows that’s having an impact.

 This year’s survey followed up on a statistic these advocates found scary.
-In 2022, 37% of the teens said they’d considered harming themselves or others.
+In 2022, 37% of the teens said they’d thought about harming themselves or others.
 So this year, NMFA asked if these teens are getting the help they need.

 This new survey found 13% felt they needed care but did not receive it.